SARIKAYA77/restful_golang_example/restful_golang_example/README.md

-# restful_golang_example
+# restful golang application
 Restful api and postgresql with golang